 Letters of Recommendations Completed Brag Sheet Requested in Naviance:

-1. Counselor (required: yes no) N/A
+1. Counselor N/A

 2.

 3.

+If school only accepts 1 LOR, which teacher would you prefer sent?

 This form must be submitted to your counselor after you've submitted your college application.
 Please follow the HHHS deadlines to ensure all transcripts materials are sent and received by the college(s) deadline.